qirh/sala/README.md

 * HTML 5 Video
 #### To improve
 * Host the Jekyll blog on this server!
-* Add "Technologies used" section to each project (on Git)
+* Add "Technologies used" section to each project (on Git) + Screenshots
 * Add visualization options to the graph
 * Add personal photo
 * Add more Spanish